johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 ## All That Remains

 So what happens now that we've reached a point where there are no more possibilities to eliminate?
 At this point, no more inferences can be made.
 There is nothing more to learn -- at least with respect to the Case of the Disappearing Duchess.
-Holmes' has eliminated the impossible and the remaining possibility *must* be the truth.
+Holmes has eliminated the impossible and the remaining possibility *must* be the truth.

 It's not always possible to eliminate all uncertainty such that only one possibility remains.
 But Bayesian inference can be thought of as the process of reducing uncertainty: eliminating the impossible, and increasing the probability of "all that remains" so that it sums to 100%.